ozkulah/PIWorks/README.md

 # PIWorks Assignment

-I solved the problem with two way
+I solved the problem with two ways

 First one;
 - Program reads file line by line